FranceDigues/SIRS-Digues-PluginQGis/README.md

 # Installation
 ## Requirements
 - QGIS version 3.4 or later
-- couchdb >= 1.2  (On Linux and Mac, it will be automatically installed.
-On windows, you have to pass by 'Install missing module' section.)

 ## Install manually from zip file in QGIS
 You can import the zip package directly through Qgis plugin manager.